NjengaC/alx-system_engineering-devops/README.md

+#!/bin/bash
-this is a learning repository
+This is a learning repository